nick-robo/MediaWiki-Tools/README.md

 # MediaWiki Tools

-A set of tools for for filtering pages using the rich available data in MediaWikis such as categories and infoboxes.
-Uses both API methods (where available) and webscraping to gather information.
+A high level library containing set of tools for for filtering pages using the rich data available in MediaWikis such as categories and info boxes.
+Uses both web-scraping and API methods (where available and feasible) to gather information.

 # Goals

+- Generate useful data (and datasets) from a wiki.
 - To work on any MediaWiki.
+- Get arbitrary subsets of pages based on categories and template parameters.
+- Be very robust to variations and inconsistencies in user input.
 - Be efficient.
-- Get arbitrary subsets of pages beased on categories and template parameters.
-- Be very robust to variations and inconsistencies in user input.